Glass Bowl: Features

 In 1961, the University of Toledo procured a genuine MIM-3 Nike Ajax rocket from the United States Army's missile program.
 The Army Ordnance Corps presented the missile to the school at that year's season opener.
 The one-ton rocket carries two sets of fins and a propellant booster capable of guiding it to supersonic velocity.
-It sits on a 14-foot pylon outside the Glass Bowl and is aimed to hit the 50-yard line of arch-rival Bowling Green's Doyt Perry Stadium.
+It sits on a 14-foot pylon outside the Glass Bowl pointing Southwest.

 The Glass Bowl was often formerly used by the Glassmen as a rehearsal facility during weekends in the late spring and early summer.
 In addition, the Glass Bowl is used for monster truck rallies, commencements, and concerts, among other uses.